119th Pennsylvania Infantry Regiment

 The 119th Pennsylvania Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 119th Pennsylvania Infantry was organized at Philadelphia, Pennsylvania beginning August 5, 1862 and mustered in August 15, 1862, for a three-year enlistment under the command of Colonel Peter Clarkson Ellmaker.
+The 119th Pennsylvania Infantry was organized at Philadelphia, Pennsylvania beginning August 5, 1862 and mustered in on August 15, 1862, for a three-year enlistment under the command of Colonel Peter Clarkson Ellmaker.

 The regiment was attached to 1st Brigade, 2nd Division, VI Corps, Army of the Potomac, to February 1863.
 3rd Brigade, 1st Division, VI Corps, Army of the Potomac, and Army of the Shenandoah to June 1865.

 The 119th Pennsylvania Infantry mustered out on June 19, 1865.